erlang/otp/INSTALL-WIN32.md

 The procedure described uses Cygwin as a build environment, you run the bash shell in Cygwin and uses gnu make/configure/autoconf etc to do the build.
-The emulator C-source code is, however, mostly compiled with Microsoft Visual C++(tm), producing a native Windows binary.
+The emulator C-source code is, however, mostly compiled with Microsoft Visual C++™, producing a native Windows binary.
 This is the same procedure as we use to build the pre-built binaries.
 The fact that we use VC++ and not gcc is explained further in the FAQ section.